femiwiki/lambda/README.md

-sns-discord
+lambda
 ========
-A simple lambda function which subscribes AWS SNS to ping Femiwiki's Discord webhook.
+A monorepo of Femiwiki's AWS Lambda functions.

 ```bash
 # You need musl toolchain, in Ubuntu: